a

 Prasad Kothapalli

-Adjunct Professor of Data Analytics
+Adjunct Professor of Data Science - Business Analytics and Databases

 BIOGRAPHY